Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Introduction

 \section{Introduction}

-Stochastic dynamical systems play a pivotal role in modeling complex phenomena across a wide range of scientific and engineering disciplines, including molecular dynamics simulations \cite{brennan2018data}, chemical reaction networks \cite{gillespie1977exact}, biological systems modeling \cite{higham2001algorithmic}, and quantitative finance \cite{lord2014introduction}.
-Quantifying the uncertainty in these systems typically involves characterizing the time evolution of the probability density function (PDF) of the state variables.
-This evolution is governed by the Fokker-Planck (FP) equation (also known as the Kolmogorov forward equation), a second-order partial differential equation (PDE) that describes the conservation of probability mass under the influence of drift and diffusion \cite{risken1989fokker, sobczyk2013stochastic}.
+Stochastic dynamical systems play a central role in modeling complex phenomena across scientific and engineering disciplines, which include molecular dynamics simulations \cite{brennan2018data}, chemical reaction networks \cite{gillespie1977exact}, biological systems modeling \cite{higham2001algorithmic}, and quantitative finance \cite{lord2014introduction}.
+Quantifying uncertainties in these systems often involves characterizing the time evolution of probability density functions (PDFs) of the state variables.
+This evolution is typically governed by the Fokker-Planck (FP) equation (also known as the Kolmogorov forward equation), which is a second-order partial differential equation (PDE) describing the conservation of probability mass under the influence of drift and diffusion \cite{risken1989fokker, sobczyk2013stochastic}.

-While the theoretical foundations of the FP equation are well-established, obtaining numerical solutions for high-dimensional systems remains a persistent computational challenge.
-Traditional grid-based numerical methods, such as finite difference \cite{sepehrian2015numerical} and finite element methods \cite{elman2014finite}, have been the workhorses for solving low-dimensional PDEs.
-However, these methods are constrained by the Curse of Dimensionality (CoD), as the computational cost of grid generation and linear algebra operations grows exponentially with the dimension of the system \cite{cho2016numerical, scott2015multivariate}.
+While the book \cite{bogachev2022fokker} gives a systematic presentation of the theoretical foundation of the FP equation, developing efficient numerical algorithms for solving this equation still remains challenging, especially when the state variables are high-dimensional.
+Traditional grid-based numerical methods, such as finite element and finite difference methods \cite{elman2014finite,sepehrian2015numerical}, are widely used to solve relatively low-dimensional PDEs, but they often meet the issue of the curse of dimensionality (CoD) for high-dimensional problems, as the computational costs of grid generation and linear algebra operations grow exponentially with the dimension of the system \cite{cho2016numerical, scott2015multivariate}.
 To alleviate this issue, Monte Carlo (MC) simulation \cite{caflisch1998monte} is often employed as a mesh-free alternative.
-Although MC methods are theoretically insensitive to dimensionality, they exhibit a slow convergence rate proportional to $N^{-1/2}$.
-Furthermore, MC methods are often unsuitable for providing accurate point-wise estimates of the PDF in high-dimensional spaces.
-As dimensionality increases, the probability mass concentrates in specific regions (manifolds), causing PDF values to decay exponentially and fall below machine precision, resulting in numerical underflow \cite{papamakarios2021normalizing}.
+Although MC methods are theoretically insensitive to dimensionality, they exhibit a slow convergence rate proportional to $N^{-1/2}$, where $N$ is the sample size.
+Furthermore, MC methods are often unsuitable for providing accurate pointwise estimates of the PDF in high-dimensional spaces.
+As the dimensionality increases, the PDF values tend to decrease exponentially and fall below machine precision, resulting in numerical underflow \cite{Score-PINN}.